List of submarine and submersible incidents since 2000: Russian K-150 Tomsk fire

 On 16 September 2013, fifteen seamen were hospitalised after a fire on the Oscar-class submarine.
 The fire started during welding activity, as the sub was being repaired at the Zvezda shipyard near Vladivostok on the Sea of Japan.
 The fire was put out after five hours.

 A federal Investigative Committee said the fire had "caused damage to the health of 15 servicemen" and they remained in hospital.
 It gave no details about their condition.

 USS Jacksonville collision

 On 10 January 2013, struck a suspected fishing trawler in the Persian Gulf and bent one of its periscopes.
 The ship's commanding and executive officers were relieved for cause following the incident.

 2015

 HMS Talent collision

 In early 2015, entered Devonport Naval base in Plymouth with significant damage to its sail after striking ice.

 Karen collision

 On April 15, 2015, a Royal Navy submarine transiting through the Irish Sea snagged the fishing gear of the stern trawler Karen.
 The submarine crew had misidentified the sonar contact as a merchant vessel rather than a small fishing vessel, causing them to overestimate the distance to it.
 The trawler was dragged backwards and partially submerged.
-Fortunately the fishing gear came lose and the trawler survived with some material damage, but the situation was very dangerous and recalls the FV Antares which sank under similar circumstances in 1990.
+Fortunately the fishing gear came loose and the trawler survived with some material damage, but the situation was very dangerous and recalls the FV Antares which sank under similar circumstances in 1990.